 - Invoice and supporting document images, including templates for invoices received electronically

-A multi-dimensional database structure and powerful business analytic tools are the standards for reporting when hundreds of data fields and high volumes of data must be integrated.
-Obviously, reporting that provides unlimited drill-down and filtering functionality is much more powerful than a set of standard reports.
+Of course, reporting that provides unlimited drill-down and filtering functionality is much more powerful than a set of standard reports.

 A Midwest manufacturer of large equipment replaced an outsourced, failing freight audit and payment system (one that provided only rudimentary visibility into expenses) with an advanced, detailed, and robust business intelligence platform.